← Articles

 Example: service provider (marketing, IT, consulting)

-A client asks for “all damages” if a campaign underperforms or a website outage occurs.
-That turns ordinary service work into open-ended financial exposure.
-A clearer scope, limits on liability, and realistic warranties reduce the risk.
+A client requests “all damages” if results disappoint or an outage occurs.
+That turns ordinary service work into open-ended exposure.
+A clearer scope, realistic warranties, written change control, and a reasonable liability cap reduce the risk.

 Example: contractor or trades business

-A contract requires “additional insured” status and indemnity for the property owner.
-That may be normal, but you need to ensure your coverage and endorsements match, and that indemnity is limited to your work.
+A contract requires “additional insured” status and broad indemnity for the property owner.
+That may be common, but you should confirm your endorsements match and that indemnity is limited to your work.

 Example: product seller

-Retail partners may impose chargebacks, returns, and strict packaging rules.
-This is contract risk in operational form: it can shift quality control and logistics costs onto you.
+Retail partners impose chargebacks, strict packaging rules, returns, and delivery penalties.
+This is contract risk in operational form: it shifts quality control and logistics costs onto you.
+Clear terms and feasible SLAs prevent margin erosion.

 FAQ